gdrio/sap_text_to_csv_converter/README.md

 This project allows you to convert text file extractions from SAP to a csv and upload them to Celonis Snap https://www.celonis.com/snap-signup/ and analyse your SAP Process.

-Please go to each folder separatley to convert your files.
+Please go to each folder separately to convert the corresponding text file.